mgaitan/sphinxcontrib-mermaid/README.rst

 If an optional attribute ``:full:`` is given, it will show the complete hierarchie of each class.

+The option ``:namespace: <value>`` limits to the base classes that belongs to this namespace.
+Meanwhile, the flag ``:strict:`` only process the classes that are strictly defined in the given module (ignoring classes imported from other modules).

 For example::

     .. autoclasstree:: sphinx.util.SphinxParallelError sphinx.util.ExtensionError